 Executive Director & Artistic Director: Mark Sforzini

-Maestro Sforzini served as principal bassoon of the Florida Orchestra from 1992-2007.
-He was the Artistic Director of the prestigious Encore Series of chamber music at the Palladium for several years and was co-founder and Artistic Director of FloriMezzo from 2003-2008.
-Sforzini also served for three years as Music Director of the Pinellas Youth Symphony and many years as a composer-mentor for Hillsborough County Schools.
+The Alabama native served as principal bassoon of the Florida Orchestra from 1992 to 2007.
+He was artistic director of the prestigious Encore Series of chamber music at the Palladium Theater for several years, and co-founded FloriMezzo in 2003, serving as its artistic director for five years.
+In addition, he was Music Director of the Pinellas Youth Symphony, and a composer-mentor for Hillsborough County Schools.

 His passion for opera was re-kindled in 2005, when he was invited to guest-conduct a one-time production of Madama Butterfly at the Palladium Theater.

 The show sold out, and turned out to be a transformative experience for the audience, for the singers and musicians – and for Mark Sforzini.

 “When I conducted that, I just felt like I was supposed to be doing opera,” he recalled.
 “It was just a very strong gut feeling.”